DASH: Dynamic Audio-Driven Semantic Chunking for Efficient Omnimodal Token Compression: Abstract

 \section{Abstract}

 Omnimodal large language models (OmniLLMs) jointly process audio and visual streams, but the resulting long multimodal token sequences make inference prohibitively expensive.
 Existing compression methods typically rely on fixed window partitioning and attention-based pruning, which overlook the piecewise semantic structure of audio-visual signals and become fragile under aggressive token reduction.
 We propose Dynamic Audio-driven Semantic cHunking (DASH), a training-free framework that aligns token compression with semantic structure.
 DASH treats audio embeddings as a semantic anchor and detects boundary candidates via cosine-similarity discontinuities, inducing dynamic, variable-length segments that approximate the underlying piecewise-coherent organization of the sequence.
-These boundaries are projected onto video tokens to establish explicit cross-modal segmentation.
+These boundaries are projected onto video tokens as a soft temporally co-registered segmentation prior.
 Within each segment, token retention is determined by a tri-signal importance estimator that fuses structural boundary cues, representational distinctiveness, and attention-based salience, mitigating the sparsity bias of attention-only selection.
 This structure-aware allocation preserves transition-critical tokens while reducing redundant regions.
-Extensive experiments on AVUT, VideoMME, and WorldSense demonstrate that DASH maintains superior accuracy while achieving higher compression ratios compared to prior methods.
+Extensive experiments on AVUT, VideoMME, and WorldSense demonstrate that DASH maintains competitive or superior accuracy while achieving higher compression ratios compared to prior methods.
 Code is available at: \url{https://github.com/laychou666/DASH}. \keywords{Omnimodal Large Language Models \and Token Compression \and Audio-Visual Processing}